publicusagetax/PUT-Monolith-v2/Usage.md

 The Monolith is designed to be portable and ingestible by any modern LLM.

 ## Basic Usage
-Copy the contents of `MONOLITH_v2.txt` into:
-- A system prompt
-- A custom GPT / Claude project
-- A Grok persona or configuration file
-- Any local model’s system context
-(due to the architecture, copilot does not function correctly with this file)
+These models can load and follow the Monolith reliably when provided as a system / context file:

+- **ChatGPT (GPT-5, GPT-4.1, GPT-4o)**
+- **Claude 3.5 (Opus, Sonnet)*

-- type "initialize PUT OS" to have the ai ingest
+- Copy the file then type "initialize PUT OS" at the prompt.
+The ai will use the defined framework to answer any questions related to the PUT system.
+-
 - type "run Adversarial Auditor" to have the ai critique independently of the framework

 ## Use Cases